hydrogend/excludeaccess/README.md

 - `check-only-allowed-ips`: If set to `true`, only the IP addresses in the `allowed-ips` array are allowed to login.
 - `discord-webhook`: The Discord webhook URL to send notifications to.
 - `download-url`: The URL to download the GeoLite2 database from.
+- `temporarily-ban-threshold`: The number of failed login attempts before temporarily banning the user.
+- `temporarily-ban-days`: The number of days to temporarily ban the user for.

 ## Permissions